Quantum Computing for Query Containment of Conjunctive Queries

 \paragraph{Overview} Here, we focus on $(\queryOne,\queryTwo)$ being either the family of query pairs \emph{2-cycle to $i$-chain} or the family of query pairs \emph{2-chain to $i$-star}, for $i\in\NNpos$.
-For both families, the energy levels can be partitioned into a very large portion of positive-valued states representing invalid candidates (pos states), a number of zero-valued states representing incorrect mappings with respect to the tuples in $q_2$ (zero states), and an amount of negative-valued states representing at least partially correct mappings (neg states).
+Our goal is to gain a better understanding of the observed scaling behavior depicted in Figure~\ref{fig:scaling_behavior}.
+For both families, the energy levels can be partitioned into a very large portion of positive-valued states representing invalid candidates, where at least one row of the represented matrix has more than one bit set to 1 (pos states), a number of zero-valued states representing incorrect mappings with respect to the tuples in $q_2$ (zero states), and an amount of negative-valued states representing at least partially correct mappings (neg states).
 The relative size of pos states approaches 100\% as $i$ grows, and there is an increasing energy gap of $2i{+}1$ to the zero and neg states, which is defined by the chosen \enquote{penalty weight} $\setsize{\TableauOne}{\cdot}\setsize{\TableauTwo}+1$.
 For the small portion of zero and neg states, it is worth investigating the development of their proportions towards each other.
 While both families start off with a relatively large zero plateau, its fraction declines towards 0 for \emph{2-cycle to $i$-chain} and approaches a 50/50 balance with the neg states for \emph{2-chain to $i$-star}.
-A summary for the development of all ratios is given in Table~\ref{tab:relative-sizes}.
+A summary of the development of all ratios is given in Table~\ref{tab:relative-sizes}.
 In order to interpret these ratios with respect to the experimental results, we also need to investigate the connectedness of the states.

 Figure~\ref{fig:energy_landscapes} illustrates the connectedness of the energy landscapes.
 Each bubble represents a (set of) candidate(s) with the height indicating the corresponding energy level.
 The two lower-most states are the two distinct optimal solutions with their color emphasizing the distinct mapping of $\vvary_0$ to either $\vvarz_0$ (blue) or $\vvarz_1$ (yellow).
 An arrow between two bubbles indicates a direct connection between them, which means that they contain neighboring states.
 The arrows point towards the lower energy level, but there is also a low probability that the simulated annealing algorithm jumps in the reverse direction.